FanStory.com

 Diantha concentrated again.
 She thought about her horse's persistent nature, and of her enduring run for freedom.
 She opened her eyes and nodded.
 "I know.
 Her name is Champion.
 She was bred for speed and she used it to rescue me."

-"You got it.
+"You've got it.
 Very good.
-The race she ran bringing you here may have been the most important one of her life.To bear the name Champion means you're a brave defender of those you love or who are less fortunate than you.
+The race she ran bringing you here may have been the most important one of her life.To bear the name Champion means you're a brave defender of those you love, or who are less fortunate than you.
 In the horse world, it is a great and rare honor to have that name."

-"Quite, and she also said you told your friend Cassie you didn't want to marry him.
+"Quite, and she also said you told your friend, Cassie, you didn't want to marry him.
 It seems he didn't want to marry you even more.
-He didn't plan to kidnap you."
+He wasn't planning to just kidnap you."

 "Then what, kill me?"